 Start Your Home Loan File Now

 After the housing crisis of about 2008 to 2012, FannieMae and FreddieMac came down hard on mortgage underwriters who approved “bad loans.”
 The days of loan officers giving a friendly wink and a nod to get a loan approved are gone.
 Originating lenders of bad debt can be forced to buy back their ill-gotten notes.
-This could get costly and has been deadly for small lending institutions that drowned in their seas of uncollectable debt.
+This could get costly and has been deadly for small lending institutions that drowned in an ocean of uncollectable debt.

 Raise your right hand and say it with me: “I do solemnly swear to create a stellar loan file that will knock my lenders’ socks off.”